Redirection Controller Using Reinforcement Learning: Related Work

 where $\gamma\in [0, 1]$ is the discount factor, which shows the importance of considering the future reward.

-In contrast, the policy-based method directly adjusts the policy parameter $\theta$.
+In contrast, the policy-based \red{approach} directly adjusts the policy parameter $\theta$.
 If the policy function $\pi(s, a, \theta)$ is differentiable with respect to $\theta$, we can use policy gradient methods \cite{sutton2000policy} to update $\theta$:

-The policy-based method could perform better for a large state or action space (for example, rational number space), as value-based methods must remember all state-action pairs.
-A famous approach of policy-based method is REINFORCE \cite{williams1992REINFORCE}.
+The policy-based \red{approach} could perform better for a large state or action space (for example, rational number space), as value-based methods must remember all state-action pairs.
+A well-known \red{method} of the policy-based \red{approach} is REINFORCE \cite{williams1992REINFORCE}.

-Another method exists that combines these two methods: the Actor--Critic method \cite{konda2000actor}.
-The Actor--Critic method consists of two elements: the Actor, which is a policy that controls the output actions, and the Critic, which is a value function that evaluates the expected return and is used to update the actor.
-In this paper, we used a variation of the Actor--Critic method as our RL architecture.
+A method that combines these two \red{approaches} is the Actor--Critic method \cite{konda2000actor}.
+It consists of two elements: the Actor, which is a policy that controls the output actions, and the Critic, which is a value function that evaluates the expected return and is used to update the actor.
+In this study, we used a variation of the Actor--Critic method as our RL architecture.